 So, where does this degree get you?

 According to Census Bureau data, it can make a large difference in your income — despite the costs you might incur to graduate.
-In fact, California residents with at least a bachelor’s degree have, on average, more than double the income of those who did not attended college.
+In fact, California residents with at least a bachelor’s degree have, on average, more than double the income of those who did not attend college.

 Resources to help if you have student loans in California

+But what if you’re already done with school?
 If you have California student loans and work in California, there are a few student loan repayment assistance programs that can help, depending on your needs and qualifications.